 Baseball fans pride themselves with their love, passion and appreciation for the game’s lore.
-I was thinking to myself the other day as I watched Sunday Night Baseball, what is the most important year in the history of the game.
+I was thinking to myself the other day as I watched Sunday Night Baseball, what is the most important year in the history of the game?
 After doing some extensive digging, I came up with several very strong candidates.
 I narrowed it down to three pivotal years, and today I bring you one: 1869.
-Do check back soon as I discuss numbers two and three on my list.
-But for now, I bring you today’s installment of Peculiar Side of Sports.
+The other two candidates: 1920 and 1947.

 Why 1869?
 Well, for starters the first professional baseball team was formed in that year.
 While that alone is enough to have garnered a nod from me, the year was so important for several reasons.

 As mentioned, the first professional baseball team was established in 1869—the Cincinnati Red Stockings.
 The team played with 10 players, who all received a salary.
 There were baseball teams before the guys from Cincinnati, however, they were completely amateur.
 That doesn’t mean they weren’t compensated though.
 In fact, some teams gave players a portion of the gate, but that doesn’t make them ‘professional’ as it wasn’t guaranteed.
 The team not only impacted the modern day “Reds“, and created an association of the color with Cincinnati, but it also influenced today’s Boston Red Sox, as well as an African American team who played out of Virginia.
 See, after the Red Stockings folded a year later in 1870, a new team began in Boston with former Cincinnati manager Harry Wright managing the team – he brought the name with him.
 Of course, Boston fans will know it went through several name changes.